-The dentists work closely with our hygienist Trish Denton to ensure the best all round dental care within your budget.
+The dentists work closely with our hygienists Trish and April to ensure the best all round dental care within your budget.
 Prevention, as we all know, is better than the cure, something which our 9 point examination seeks to promote.
 We will discuss any problems you may have and review your medical history and dental x-rays.
 We assess your jaw joint, neck, the lining of your mouth, any fillings, your teeth and your gums.

 - Periodic visits to our hygienist to help you keep your mouth healthy and prevent problems developing